Sex Therapy for Women

 Feeling as if you are the only person struggling or being challenged with sex adds to your sense of embarrassment, hopelessness or avoidant, making it even harder to reach out for help.

 Many of the women we serve frequently begin asking for help from their medical doctors.
 The problem with this is that most medical doctors have little to no experience with sexual issues—medical schools only provide minimal experience and mainly in the area sexual reproduction—not sexual or pleasure physiology.
-This, more often than not, leads to even more feelings of hopelessness and giving up.
-CRIW has expert therapist who are trained for sex therapy for women.
+This, more often then not, leads to even more feelings of hopelessness and giving up.
+CRIWB has expert therapist who are trained for sex therapy for women.